origraph/origraph.js/README.md

 npm install mure
 ```

 However, for the latter, be advised that some of the dependencies of this library result in webpack / rollup / whatever configuration hell.
-If you discover a configuration that actually works, I'd love to hear about it!
+If you discover a configuration that actually works, we'd love to hear about it!

 # Usage
 See the [boilerplate app](https://github.com/mure-apps/app-boilerplate) for a basic example for how to use the library to create a mure editor